inertialsense/inertial-sense-ros/README.md

 ## NOTICE:

-To use this node, the uINS should be updated with the latest firmware found on the Inertial Sense [release page](https://github.com/inertialsense/InertialSenseSDK/releases).
+To use this node, the uINS should be updated with the latest firmware found on the Inertial Sense [release page](https://github.com/inertialsense/inertial-sense-sdk/releases).
 Download the appropriate `.hex` file and use the `firmware_update` ROS service to update the firmware
 ```
 rosservice call /firmware_update ~/Download/IS_uINS-3_<...>.hex
 ```

 ## Installation
-This ROS package, uses the InertialSenseSDK as a submodule.
+This ROS package, uses the inertial-sense-sdk as a submodule.
 Clone this package into the catkin workspace `src` folder, then pull the submodule.

 ``` bash
 mkdir -p catkin_ws/src